 Building Sustainable Democracies

-Budapest Forum has hit the international policy event scene with a splash, gathering close to 100 mayors, ministers, commissioners, MEPs, policy experts, academics and activists for 22 panels and sessions, multiple side events and discussions.
-The public interest was equally large with more than 450 in-person participants at CEU Budapest Campus and 49.300 viewers online, as well as 49 Hungarian and 41 international media appearances.
+Budapest Forum has hit the international policy event scene in the last two years gathering mayors, ministers, commissioners, MEPs, policy experts, academics and activists for 37 panels and sessions, multiple side events and discussions.
+The public interest was equally large with more than 600 in-person participants at CEU Budapest Campus and 61.000 viewers online, as well as hundreds of Hungarian and international media appearances.
 The feedback from participants and partners was very positive, highlighting the organizational quality, impressive line-up, thematic diversity and hitting a niche with the role of cities in addressing the most pressing challenges of our time.

-In 2022 we want to keep cities high on the agenda, whilst focusing more in depth on two main themes: Building Democratic Resilience (democracy) and Just Climate Transition (sustainability).
+In 2023, we would focus on the topic of Sustainable Peace – how to achieve peace in the era of authoritarian aggression, and how to maintain peace, creating the conditions for a predictable, sustainable life amid concerns over energy shortages, high inflation, and declining living standards.
 Our democracies are being challenged by widening divisions caused by a variety of internal and external forces.
 Some tensions are purposefully fanned by populists, whilst others are related to more organic societal changes, all of which need a concerted effort and broad cooperation to tackle.
-Meanwhile the climate crisis forces leaders and citizens alike to make changes in the way we live for a long-term sustainable life on our planet.
-We are also becoming more and more aware of the social and security impact that the ‘green transition’ entails, which needs to be addressed.
-At the upcoming Budapest Forum conference we want to tackle these challenges together with decision-makers and experts from around the world, to drive the discussion as well as impactful policy solutions.
+At the upcoming Budapest Forum conference, we want to tackle these challenges together with decision-makers and experts from around the world, to drive the discussion as well as impactful policy solutions.

-We, as co-organizing partners, the Municipality of Budapest, Political Capital Institute and CEU Democracy Institute, will draw upon this valuable experience this year when organizing the second Budapest Forum, scheduled for September 21-22.
+We, as co-organizing partners, the Municipality of Budapest, Political Capital Institute and CEU Democracy Institute, will draw upon this valuable experience this year when organizing the third Budapest Forum, scheduled for October 11-12.
 We are looking forward to expanding our growing Budapest Forum network with the most impactful changemakers.